 Further and specialist vocational qualifications represent further vocational education.
 They, as well as initial vocational qualifications can be attained in a skills examination that can be taken irrespective of the way of acquisition of professional skills, and in which skills can be proven on the basis of preparatory education for a skills examination or work experience.

-Attainment of polytechnic degrees takes 3.5 to 4.5 years and higher polytechnic degrees requiring work practice 1-1.5 years.
+Attainment of university of applied sciences degrees takes 3.5 to 4.5 years and higher university of applied sciences degrees requiring work practice 1-1.5 years.
 Attainment of lower university degrees takes three years while higher university degrees take two years longer.
 Attainers of higher level university degrees may continue their studies to licentiate and doctorate level degrees.

 The list that shows the changes of commodities and/or aggregate level indices and the effects of the changes on the total index.
 The review periods are changes from the previous month, from the previous year's December and from the previous year to the review period.
 Available from the official Consumer Price Index monthly.Read the full definition of the concept